toladata/Knowledgebase/en/12-learn-toladata/about-this-course.md

 ### Content types

-In the course you will come across different content types, like videos, practice exercises on TolaData, quizzes and suggested readings.
+In this course you will come across different content types, like videos, practice exercises on TolaData, quizzes and suggested readings.
 Get to know them all!

 ##### Videos